funcool/rumext/README.md

       [:> :label props name]]))
 ```

+Very similar to `mf/spread-props` but without react flavored props
+transformations you have the `mf/spread-object`.

+In both cases, if both arguments are symbols, no transformation
+can be applied because is unknown the structure at compile time.

 ##### `mf/props`

 A helper macro to create a Javascript props object from a Clojure map,